hasantayyar/hasantayyar.net/radar.md

 permalink: /feed/
 ---

-Quick snippets, quotes, links, un-strucured posts, quick ideas or comments, things I like quickly but probably won't use, news about security or clourd that I see important....
+Quick snippets, quotes, links, un-strucured posts, quick ideas or comments, things I like quickly but probably won't use again, news about security or clourd that I see important and more random stuff

 <div class="posts">
     {% for post in site.posts %}